John Frusciante: 2007–2009: Second departure from the Chili Peppers and The Empyrean

-2010–2019: Shift to electronic music
+2010–2019: Electronic music

 After leaving the Red Hot Chili Peppers, Frusciante focused on making electronic music.
 He learned to program instruments associated with acid house, and wrote on his blog: "My skills at making rock music [were] playing no part in it whatsoever.
 I had lost interest in traditional songwriting and I was excited about finding new methods for creating music."
 During this time, Frusciante founded an electronic trio with Aaron Funk and Chris McDonald under the name Speed Dealer Moms.
 Their first EP was released in December 2010 on Planet Mu Records.

 Frusciante released an EP, Letur-Lefr, on July 17, 2012.
 As with his previous solo releases, it was released through Record Collection Music.
-It marked a departure from the guitar-driven sound of Frusciante's previous albums, with elements of abstract electronica, pop and hip hop.
+It marked a departure from the guitar-driven sound of Frusciante's previous albums, with elements of abstract electronica, pop and hip-hop.
 On September 25, 2012, Frusciante released his ninth studio album, PBX Funicular Intaglio Zone.
 Frusciante released an instrumental, "Wayne", on April 7, 2013, through his website.
 It was written and dedicated to the memory of his late friend, the Red Hot Chili Peppers' tour chef Wayne Forman.

 Outsides, Frusciante's fifth EP, was released in August 2013.
-That year, he produced and featured on an album by the hip hop group Black Knights.
+That year, he produced and featured on an album by the hip-hop group Black Knights.
 Medieval Chamber, released on January 14, 2014.
 Frusciante also became involved in Kimono Kult, a project including his wife Nicole Turley, Omar Rodríguez-López, Teri Gender Bender (Le Butcherettes, Bosnian Rainbows), string musician Laena Geronimo (Raw Geronimo) and guitarist Dante White (Dante Vs. Zombies, Starlite Desperation).
 Their debut EP, Hiding in the Light was produced by Turley and was released on her record label Neurotic Yell in March 2014.
 A track "Todo Menos El Dolor" was released on SoundCloud on January 16.
 Having released "Scratch", a single recorded during the PBX Funicular Intaglio Zone sessions, Frusciante released his tenth studio album, Enclosure, on April 8, 2014.
 In April 2015, Frusciante released his first album under the alias of Trickfinger.
 The album of the same name is Frusciante's first experimenting with the acid house genre.
 He previously released an EP, Sect In Sgt under this alias in 2012.

-Acid Test Records announced on February 15, 2016, that Frusciante would release an EP of electronic music on April 16, 2016, entitled Foregrow.
-The EP was released on the 2016 Record Store Day and comprised the title track, recorded for RZA's film The Man with the Iron Fists, and three instrumental tracks.
+On April 16, 2016, Frusciante would release the EP Foregrow.
+It was released on Record Store Day and comprised the title track, recorded for RZA's film The Man with the Iron Fists, and three instrumental tracks.